 The organisation has also organised and managed the pilot, leading the meetings, and engaging with participants to progress and deliver results.

-Additionally, JRC has pushed for the preparation, clarification and potential endorsement of the candidate good practice on High-Value geospatial Datasets tagging, which at the time of the Fourth Meeting of the pilot is ready for endorsement.
+Additionally, JRC has pushed for the preparation, clarification and potential endorsement of the candidate good practice on High-Value geospatial Datasets tagging, which at the time of the fourth meeting of the pilot is ready for endorsement.

 Issues identified